TritonDataCenter/rfd/rfd/0065/README.md

 ### Implementation Discussion

-With these goals and constraints in mind, we can now begin to design of the multipart upload implementation in Manta.
+With these goals and constraints in mind, we can now begin to design the multipart upload implementation in Manta.

 #### Storing Parts
 Similar to the Manta jobs API, which stores information about jobs at `/$ACCOUNT/jobs` in Manta, we can store multipart uploads under a special uploads directory at the root of the account.